flyingrobots/ninelives/docs/OPERATIONS.md

 - Config and breaker registries are in-memory by default.
 Implement `ConfigRegistry` / `CircuitBreakerRegistry` with your persistence backend (e.g., database or KV store) and inject via `ControlBuilder::with_config_registry` / `with_circuit_breaker_registry`.
 - Snapshot breaker state periodically (e.g., using `snapshot()` on the registry) and store in durable storage; restore on startup before wiring the control plane.
 - Use `ConfigRegistry::apply_snapshot` to hydrate configs on startup from your own source (file, Redis, etc.).
 Pair with `GetState`/`ListConfig` to export before shutdown.
+- Circuit breaker IDs should be unique.
+If a duplicate ID is registered, the last registration wins and a warning is emitted to logs—use distinct IDs to avoid accidental replacement.